Tuberous breast correction is complex and different in every patient

 Tuberous Breast Correction Adelaide

 Dr Quoc Lam is a specialist plastic and reconstructive surgeon with his main focus on aesthetic and reconstructive breast surgery.
 Dr Lam will spend the time to listen to your story and your concerns.
-You should feel assured that his approach to your situation will be easy to understand with a focus on life balance and your lifestyle.
+You can have confidence that his approach to your situation will be straightforward, with an emphasis on achieving life balance that aligns with your lifestyle.

 To find out more, to request a consultation with Dr Lam, please contact us today.